BJTerry/BoardGameBench/CONVENTIONS.md

 Instructions for Aider and other LLM tools:
 Keep it simple!

+These conventions should be followed when implementing components described in DESIGN.md.

 1. Embrace Simplicity Over Cleverness
 - Write code that's immediately understandable to others
 - If a solution feels complex, it probably needs simplification